f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab6.rst

 Testing the Inbound Application Deployment
 ================================================================================

-You have now deployed an SSL Orchestrator HTTPS application with a traffic policy that steers decrypted traffic to an Inline L3 inspection service.
+You have now deployed an HTTPS application with an **Inbound Application Mode** SSL Orchestrator configuration.
+A traffic policy steers decrypted traffic to a Service Chain that contains a single Inline L3 inspection service.
 The next step is to test your application from a client environment and verify that decrypted traffic is visible to the inspection service.

 Test Access to the HTTPS Application